LonamiWebs/Telethon/readthedocs/misc/v2-migration-guide.rst

 **Please read this document in full before upgrading your code to Telethon 2.0.**

-Pyhton 3.5 is no longer supported
+Python 3.5 is no longer supported
 ---------------------------------

 The library will no longer attempt to support Python 3.5.
 The minimum version is now Python 3.6.